JuliaGPU/KernelAbstractions.jl/docs/src/index.md

 1. The kernels are automatically bounds-checked against either the dynamic or statically provided `ndrange`.
 2. Functions like `Base.sin` are mapped to `CUDAnative.sin`.

+## Important differences to GPUifyLoops

+1. `@scratch` has been renamed to `@private`, and the semantics have changed.
+Instead of denoting how many dimensions are implicit on the GPU, you only ever provide the explicit number of dimensions that you require.
+The implicit CPU dimensions are appended.

 ## How to debug kernels